 In 2007, we celebrated our 50th Anniversary with more than 100,000 marching participants and nearly three million spectators along the parade route.
 The parade continues to attract prominent leaders in the Puerto Rican community including celebrities like Ricky Martin, Jennifer Lopez, Marc Anthony, El Gran Combo, Geraldo Rivera, Rosie Perez and many more.

 The parade marches along Fifth Avenue from 44th Street to 79th Street and has grown to become the largest demonstration of ethnic pride in the nation.
-The parade is a cultural icon and a part of the cultural fabric of New York City.
+The parade is a cultural icon and a permanent fixture of the Puerto Rican Diaspora.

 The NPRDP was established to create national awareness of Puerto Rican contributions.
 Our mission is to empower the Puerto Rican community through promoting economic development, education, social advancement and environmental awareness.
-We have a responsibility to inspire our youth and instill a strong sense of self worth and pride in our community.
+We must emphasize the achievements made by thousands of Puerto Ricans in business, government, and industry to inspire our youth and instill a strong sense of self worth and pride in our community.